 14 March 2018

 Eating, drinking and swallowing difficulties have potentially life-threatening consequences.
-They can result in choking, pneumonia, chest infections, dehydration, malnutrition and weight loss.
+They can result in choking, pneumonia, chest infections, dehydration and weight loss.
 They can also make taking medication more difficult and they can lead to a poorer quality of life for the individual and their family.

-Dysphagia can affect people at any stage of their lives and speech and language therapists support and enable them to eat and drink safely.
+Through your efforts and ingenuity you managed to raise awareness far and wide of how dysphagia can affect people at any stage of their lives and how speech and language therapists support them to eat, drink and swallow safely.

 Download the toolkit: